belaran/chezlesbarbus/Fosdem.2018.BigTalk.md

 2FA / SSO: 13mn
 ----

-`RPE` OK, so now our app have it Java framework to secure it's internal plumbering, all the communication have been secure by encryption, but legitimate users do need to connect to it, right ,
+`RPE` OK, so now our app have its Java framework to secure itself, all its communications have been secure by encryption, but we do still need to let legitimate users access it.

-`DPL` and yes, and they need to also to prove that they are legitimate users, so to ensure a strong authentification.
+`DPL` Yes, and they need to also to prove that they are legitimate users, so to ensure a *strong authentification*.

 `RPE` And this is where you need to have 2FA in place, not just simple password

 `DPL` or a lookup to the LDAP or Kerberos.

-`RPE` The issue is that 2FA can be quite uncomfortable for users.
-You need to always put out our token generator or your phone
+`RPE` 2FA is the only real way to have strong authentification, but one of the issue with it, it that can be quite uncomfortable for users.
+You need to always put out our token generator or your phone, and thus many users are fighting it, arguing it harms their productivity.

-`DPL` And this is why having a proper  SSO solution in place is crucial.
+`DPL` And this is why you also need to have a proper SSO solution in place.

 `RPE` Yes!
 Too often, security constraint are used to justify poor UX.